 Being a full time nomadic travel blogger since 2012 I have been looking for the best ways to get connected for more than 10 years now.
 In the past I always used to buy a local prepaid sim card in every country on arrival, nowadays I pretty much always use e-sim cards to stay connected.

 Looking for the best way to stay connected is a vital part of my travel planning.
 Since I like to document all my travel tips and I am also trying to visit every country in the world you can already find more than 200 sim card guides on Traveltomtom from all over the world: Europe, France, Denmark, Germany, Netherlands, UK, Spain, Sweden, Paris, Rome, London, Amsterdam, Frankfurt, but also Hong Kong, Colombia, Brazil, South Africa, USA, Canada, Mexico, Turkey, Israel, Saudi Arabia, Malaysia and many more.

-Are you flying to Geneva and want to buy a sim card on arrival then check out my guide for buying a sim card at Geneva and I can already tell you there is actually a pretty good sim card deal available at the airport.
+Are you flying to Geneva Airport and want to buy a Swiss sim card on arrival then check out my guide for buying a sim card in Geneva in 2024.
+Traveltomtom also wrote a similar guide for buying a sim card at Zurich Airport in 2024.

 Why buying a sim card for Switzerland